 Massage is the “hands on” treatment in which a therapist presses, rubs and kneads the muscles, joints, tendons and ligaments to relieve tension and pain.

-From intervention in chronic disease or conditions, or treating digestive dysfunction and food intolerance, to deconstructing and reprogramming behavioral patterns around food, to practical coaching in efficient, budget-friendly meal planning, our comprehensive nutrition program provides integrative plans tailored to address the unique needs of each client.
+From intervention in chronic disease or conditions, or treating digestive dysfunction and food intolerance, to deconstructing and reprogramming behavioral patterns around food, our comprehensive nutrition program provides integrative plans tailored to address the unique needs of each client.

 Reflexology is the science based on the principle that each part of the feet, hands and ears are related to every organ, gland and body part.
 As the feet, hands and/or ears are reflexed and worked on via finger pressure and thumb walking, the energy pathways in the body unblock, allowing the body to heal itself in a natural way.